Zolton/webapi-challenge/README.md

 - [ x] Write endpoints to manage (CRUD) **chores**.
 - [ x] Hard code an array with a few **people**.
 No need to write endpoints to manage them.
 - [X] Write an endpoint that accepts a person's `id` and returns the list of **chores** for the person. if a person with that `id` does not exist in the **people** array, the endpoint should return a `404` status code and a message.
 If the person exists, but has no **chores** assigned, return an empty array.
-- [ ] Add support for a `query string parameter` called _completed_ to the endpoint that returns the list of chores.
+- [X ] Add support for a `query string parameter` called _completed_ to the endpoint that returns the list of chores.
 When the client sends this query string parameter, and the value is `true`, the endpoint should return the list of completed chores.
 If the value of the query string parameter is `false`, the endpoint should return chores where completed is `false`.
 If the query string parameter is not sent, the endpoint should return all chores.
 - [X ] Deploy the API to _heroku_ and send the URL to your TL.

 ### Resources (People and Chores)